-RHS Coffee Hour
+Principal's Forum RHS Coffee Hour

-The RHS Coffee Hour meets on the third Monday of each month at 10:00 AM in the high school main office conference room.
+The RHS Principal's Forum Coffee Hour meets on the third Monday of each month at 10:00 AM in the high school main office conference room.
 The group is an open forum where parents are encouraged to bring up issues of concern to be discussed.
 These issues may be discussed among other parents who have similar concerns or have experienced the same or similar situations in the past.
 All parents are encouraged to attend.